gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-rotation.md

         // Set the rotation.
         gl.uniform2fv(rotationLocation, rotation);

-        // Draw the rectangle.
+        // Draw the geometry.
-        gl.drawArrays(gl.TRIANGLES, 0, 18);
+        var primitiveType = gl.TRIANGLES;
+        var offset = 0;
+        var count = 18;  // 6 triangles in the 'F', 3 points per triangle
+        gl.drawArrays(primitiveType, offset, count);
       }

 And here's the result.
 Drag the handle on the circle to rotate or the sliders to translate.

 {{{example url="../webgl-2d-geometry-rotation.html" }}}